Reading for progress

 Fundación Leer © Solkes

 There are many culprits for this problem.
 The guilty ones are those responsible for not teaching children to love reading.
 The guilty ones are a society for not understanding that without the power that reading awakens, we are increasingly poorer, increasingly less free, increasingly less critical, individual, and increasingly more herd.
-By reading, we acquire the resources to become creative people, capable of dialogue and of defending our rights.
+By reading, we acquire the resources to become creative people, capable of dialogue and defending our rights.

 Translated By: Laura Viera A.